-The Epidemiological Surveillance and Investigation capability is the capacity to rapidly conduct epidemiological investigations.
-It includes exposure and disease (both deliberate release and naturally occurring) detection, rapid implementation of active surveillance, maintenance of ongoing surveillance activities, epidemiological investigation, analysis, and communication with the public and providers about case definitions, disease risk and mitigation, and recommendation for the implementation of control measures.
+The Epidemiological Surveillance and Investigation capability includes exposure and disease (both deliberate release and naturally occurring) detection, rapid implementation of active surveillance, maintenance of ongoing surveillance activities, epidemiological investigation, analysis, and communication with the public and providers about case definitions, disease risk and mitigation, and recommendation for the implementation of control measures.

-Potential exposure to disease is identified rapidly in the Bay Area by determining disease exposure, mode of transmission and agent followed by the issuance and implementation of control measures to contain the spread of the event, reducing the number of cases.
+Potential exposure to disease is identified rapidly in the Bay Area by determining disease exposure, mode of transmission and agent followed by the issuance and implementation of control measures to contain the spread of the event, thereby reducing the number of cases.

-PLANNING G

-5.7-P1 Develop plans, procedures, and protocols for investigating a potential disease outbreak

-5.7-P2 Develop and maintain procedures for identification of disease, vector and epidemic

-ORGANIZ ATION

-5.7-01

-EQUIPME EQUIPMENT

-5.7-E1

-TRAINING

-5.7-T1 Training for staff on activities required to conduct epidemiological surveillance and detection including exposure and disease detection, surveillance, analysis, reporting, and use of equipment.
+PLANNING PLANNING 5.7-P1 Develop plans, procedures, and protocols for investigating a potential disease outbreak.
+5.7-P2 Develop and maintain procedures for identification of disease, vector and epidemic.
+TRAINING 5.7-T1 Training for staff on activities required to conduct epidemiological surveillance and detection including exposure and disease detection, surveillance, analysis, reporting, and use of equipment.
+EXERCISES 5.7-Ex1 Exercises to evaluate epidemiological surveillance and detection.

-EXERCISE EXERCISES

-5.7-Ex1 Exercises to evaluate epidemiological surveillance and detection.